Popolopen: Popolopen Torne

 Popolopen Torne (officially called "The Torne") is a small peak with a relatively sharp and barren summit, part of the Hudson Highlands, at 942 ft above sea level.
 The blue-blazed, horseshoe-shaped Timp Torne trail makes a loop from Mine Torne Road to the summit and back again.
-Its short and steep ascent offers hikers 360° views of the Hudson River, West Point, Bear Mountain, and Harriman State Park.
+Its short and steep ascent offers views of the Hudson River, West Point, Bear Mountain, and Harriman State Park.
 U.S. Route 6 passes through the valley formed between Popolopen Torne and Bear Mountain just before it reaches the Bear Mountain Bridge.
+The trail has steep, rocky parts.
+There are scrambles (hands + feet) near the top.
+There are ropes attached (with knots) in a few spots near the summit to help with the climb.